awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS optimized Windows Core AMI ID\.
 To use the full version of Windows, replace `Core` with `Full`\.
    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
 If you specify a value for this field, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
 **Note**
 If you don't provide a key pair here, the AWS CloudFormation stack fails to be created\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments using `-KubeletExtraArgs`\.